bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 ### In Progress
 - [x] Add coin shake effect (move sprite left/right slightly)
 	- [x] When projectile hits, have the target coin shake.
-	- [ ] When a monster attempts to activate with no target, shake.
+	- [x] When a monster attempts to activate with no target, shake.
-- [ ] Add projectiles to monster powers where they are relevant.
+- [ ] Add projectiles to monster powers.
+- [ ] Add can_use to monster powers.
 - [ ] Add projectiles to trial powers where relevant.
+- [ ] test the edge case of PayoffDowngradeMostValuable.
+Obol Obol with 2 uses.
+Obol with 1 use.
 - [ ] **Charon Improvements**
 	- [ ] When Charon goes to slam, make him raise his hands slightly first.
 	- [ ] Improve the feedback for payment of life at toss's start.
 Have Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
 Even adding a slight delay might help.
 This slam should have a more basic effect than the malice slam, but can otherwise be similar.